saliormoon/Cookbook/recipes/CompilingUnderWindows.md

 * [procdump](https://technet.microsoft.com/en-us/sysinternals/dd996900.aspx) (for the unittests; run once to accept the eula)

 * [GitLink](https://github.com/GitTools/GitLink) to adjust the pdb files to github

+* [WinDbg](https://msdn.microsoft.com/de-de/windows/hardware/gg454513.aspx) (in the section "Standalone Debugging Tools for Windows (WinDbg)") to get automated backraces during unittest runs; Hint: Add its install path to the PATH environment.

 ### Building the required libraries